 While I was out running errands one afternoon, I spotted a house clad in field stone; it was reminiscent of Fallingwater.
 And the more I thought about it, the more I liked it, in spite of the fact that it's a faux finish.
 As it happens, my original-original plan for the house was to make it entirely of poured concrete, but that would have been way too costly.
 A field stone finish would sort of bring me back closer to its origins, but it's still a costly—and labor-intensive—option.
 So, scratch this one off the list.

 For a brief time I entertained the idea of simulating a log home, with a field stone foundation: it seemed to fit the setting nicely.
 But, as I've related elsewhere, I'm not especially fond of faux finishes.
 Not to mention that the "logs" are as much as $130 per piece!
 Yes, seriously.
 So, scratch this one off the list.

 Standing Seam Steel

-Standing seam steel siding—in brown, versus green for the roof—has been an option I've contemplated on occasion.
+Standing seam steel siding—in brown, versus green for the roof—had been an option I've contemplated.
 The downside is that standing seam steel is quite expensive; plus, it might make the house look vaguely industrial or utilitarian.
-I've also wondered if it would work with hardwood trim for the windows and doors, or if I'd need to change the trim as well.
+The upside is that it's virtually maintenance-free.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.